 As each dog’s page is viewed, its thumbnail and name are added to the “You Recently Viewed” panel.

-Every RAGOM dog has a bio page that presents myriad details (age, weight, breed, gender, foster location, adoption fee, reason for surrender, availability) and requirements (children, other dogs, cats, fence, and exercise).
+Every RAGOM dog has a bio page that presents myriad details (age, weight, breed, gender, foster city and state, adoption fee, reason for surrender, availability) and requirements (children, other dogs, cats, fence, and exercise).
 In addition, the foster family posts updates about the dog’s health, progress, and recommendations for a home environment best suited for the dog’s needs and personality.

 To consistently present information so potential adopters can efficiently evaluate a dog, I designed a template and introduced icons to draw attention to the dog’s requirements.
 For example, a family with young children can easily identify a “kid-friendly” dog.